-Medical evidence suggests that smoking prolongs soft tissue healing time.
+Medical evidence suggests that smoking prolongs fracture healing time.
 In extreme cases it can stop healing altogether.
 It is important that you consider this information with relation to your recent injury.
-Stopping smoking during the healing phase of your injury will help ensure optimal recovery from this injury.
+Stopping smoking during the healing phase of your fracture will help ensure optimal recovery from this injury.